vsbron/course-react2024-crash/README.md

 ## Details

 - Facts are loaded from the Supabase database;
+- Facts are listed using React Query;
+- Facts filtering is written using URL State;
 - CSS is written by Vanilla CSS;
 - Added responsive support up to 550px;